So Delicious! Vietnamese Cold Brew Iced Coffee

 One batch will last you all week!
 Sharing how to cold brew iced coffee, make the best iced coffee drink you've ever had, and then turn it into a delicious coffee martini!

 I love coffee!
-Haven’t quite figured out how to run an IV straight into my veins with the stuff yet but until I do, I’ll keep getting my fix from a glass!
+Haven’t quite figured out how to run an IV straight into my veins with the stuff yet.
+Until I do, I’ll keep getting my fix from a glass!
 Other than my typical cup in the morning, I have to get a hit in the afternoon right before I take my stroll the bus stop.
 How else can I greet the kiddos with a big bouncing smile?

 As the weather warms up, it gets harder and harder to sip a hot cup of coffee in the middle of the hot day.
-Just imagine sipping on a tall glass of iced coffee on the front porch while a summer breeze rolls in.
-I don’t know about you, but I’m instantly transported to a summer afternoon at our family farm in Louisiana.
+A tall glass of iced coffee is the BEST for hot days!
+I’m instantly transported to a summer afternoon at our family farm in Louisiana.
 My Mamaw actually got me hooked on iced coffee in the afternoons when I visited her.
 She would always just pour the leftover brew from the morning over ice, and that was how I’ve been doing it until recently.
-For me, iced coffee tastes just like home.
-Luckily, I’ve concocted the perfect iced coffee recipe so you can get that sweet, sweet feeling from right inside your own home.
+Now, I’ve concocted the perfect cold brew iced coffee recipe so I can think of her everyday.

-Now that every coffee shop in the planet is doing some variation of cold brew iced coffee, I’ve realized how big a difference it makes to craft the perfect cup.
-Add that to the love affair I have with Vietnamese coffee from the amazing restaurants we have here on Atlanta’s Buford Highway and you’ve got a recipe for the books.
-I decided what better way to commemorate than to combine the two into the best cold brew iced coffee drink you’ve ever tasted!
+Being that every coffee shop in the planet is doing some variation of cold brew iced coffee, I’ve realized how big a difference it makes to craft the perfect cup.
+Add that to the love affair I have with Vietnamese coffee from the amazing restaurants we have here on Atlanta’s Buford Highway and you’ve got a perfect cold brew iced coffee recipe.
 I served this coffee drink during my weekend appearance at the Pinners Conference in Atlanta – it was a big hit!
 Read more about it and all the details for next year’s event here.
 That reminds me – I’ve got a fresh batch of iced coffee waiting for me in the fridge right now!

 ONE BATCH WILL LAST YOU ALL WEEK!